 Why I Loved Solo Travel in Mostar Bosnia

-4. Restaurants – I spent weeks in Italy and Croatia, you guys, and my FAVORITE meal was in Mostar, Bosnia at a tiny place called Tima – Irma.
+I spent weeks in Italy and Croatia, you guys, and my FAVORITE meal was in Mostar, at a tiny place called Tima – Irma.
 It was so good I returned to the restaurant twice and lament that I did not find a way to add a third visit.

-5. The Bridge – OF COURSE Stari Most was the focal point of my visit to Mostar- as any tourist’s.
+OF COURSE, Stari Most was the focal point of my visit to Mostar- as any tourist’s.
 The central location of the bridge means it’s not something you “go to visit” as much as a part of your visit, serving as the footpath between the two halves of the city I traversed at least twice a day.
-(Pack GOOD shoes for this city- the limestone paths underfoot is incredibly slick- especially on the bridge)
+(Pack GOOD shoes for this city- the limestone path underfoot is very, very, very slick- dry or wet- especially on the bridge)